PyMoDAQ/PyMoDAQ/docs/src/developer_folder/extension_plugins.rst

             super().__init__(dockarea, dashboard)
             self.setup_ui()

-With such a file in the extensions folder, the dashboard will be able to see it and will lists it into its available extensions.
+With such a file in the extensions folder, the dashboard will be able to see it and will list it into its available extensions.
 Then you'll have to code the inners of your extension following the ``CustomApp`` class (see :ref:`custom_app`).
 The big difference between extensions and Standalone apps resides in the fact that your dashboard instance is available here, hence all the control modules it contains.
 You'll be able to use all their